-Low calorie non-alcoholic drinks in a can are a great way to enjoy the sunshine if you're watching your calorie intake.
-Each of the drinks on our list is just as delicious as a boozy alternative but has under 150 calories per serving.
+Low calorie non-alcoholic drinks are a great way to enjoy the sunshine if you're watching your calorie and alcohol intake.
+Each of the drinks on our list is a delicious alternative to boozy beers, wines, and cocktails, plus they have under 150 calories per serving.

 There are plenty of delicious zero-alcohol or low-alcohol by volume (ABV) drinks out there to enjoy but if you're watching what you're drinking for weight loss or maintenance purposes, it can be difficult to choose the right one.
 Many booze-free options come laden with sugar and additives to try and recreate the taste of the alcohol.
 But it doesn't need to be that way, with seltzers, spritzers, and mocktails from brands like Brewdog and Remedy Drinks coming in at just a tiny fraction of your daily calorie count.

-After going into a calorie deficit to lose weight last year, I opted for low calorie alcoholic drinks in a can at almost all social occasions (with it being lockdown and all, these were mainly outside).
+After learning how to lose weight without dieting myself last year, I opted for low calorie alcoholic drinks in a can at almost all social occasions outdoors.
 But these were my favorite alternatives to alcohol when it came to picnics, barbeques, and booze-free events.